rob-brown/RBStoryboardLink/README.md

 ## How to use

+**NOTE:** As of 0.1.0, there is a new workflow.
+The old workflow only used `RBStoryboardLink`.
+It was responsible for all the work by acting as a proxy for the real view controller.
+In the new workflow, `RBStoryboardLink` merely provides information for `RBStoryboardSegue`. `RBStoryboardSegue` redirects the segue on presentation.
+This redirection avoids the complexity of `UIViewController` containment and dereferencing a proxy in methods such as `-prepareForSegue:sender:`.
+The new workflow is thanks to [@MBulli][3].

 1. Your app's storyboards must first be decomposed into their natural modules.
 See this [guide][1] for some tips.

 2. Where ever you want create a transition into a different storyboard, create a `UIViewController` representing the scene to be pushed.

 3. Create the desired segue type (Push, Modal, Custom) to these surrogate view controllers.
+To take advantage of the new linking, set the type to custom and choose one of `RBStoryboardPushSegue`, `RBStoryboardModalSegue`, or `RBStoryboardPopoverSegue`.
+You may also create subclasses of `RBStoryboardSegue` for custom transitions.

 4. In the Identity Inspector, change the class type of each surrogate view controller to `RBStoryboardLink`.